pikulbrita/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; a program that's easy to understand is easier to debug, extend, and collaborate on.
 Remember, you're not just writing code for the computer to execute but also for other developers (and your future self) to comprehend."

 In practical terms, this could mean choosing straightforward algorithms over convoluted ones, using clear naming conventions, minimizing dependencies, commenting effectively, and modularizing your code whenever possible.
 The goal is to create software that's both efficient and comprehensible—a hallmark of great craftsmanship in programming.

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time without getting overwhelmed.

+Next, use task management tools, such as Trello or Asana, to keep track of your tasks and deadlines.
+These tools can help organize your thoughts and make it easier to stay on track.
+Set reminders for important tasks so you don't forget about them, but also give yourself some wiggle room in case something comes up.